-But there are elements to every Walt Disney World vacation that nobody talks about — and those are the things that you REALLY need to know before you go!
-Here’s our top 10!
+But there are elements to every Walt Disney World vacation that nobody talks about — and those are the things that you REALLY need to know before you go.
+Here are our top 8!

 You don’t need to do it all.

 And while no one may be telling you this (except the voices in your head!), you don’t need to do it all.
-In fact, if you try to do it all or you tell yourself you’ve gotta do it all, you’ll end up making yourself (and your fam) totally miserable — and in the Happiest Place on Earth, nonetheless!
+In fact, if you try to do it all or you tell yourself you’ve gotta do it all, you’ll end up making yourself totally miserable.
 It’s just not a reasonable expectation to place on yourself, and you’ll finish your vacation with serious FOMO rather than magical memories!

-Rather than trying to SQUEEZE in every single restaurant that sounds delicious and every single attraction in every single Park, prioritize what you’d like to do.
-Make a plan to accomplish those things, leave a little wiggle room for extras or setbacks!
-A great Disney vacay is structured, but also a little loosey-goosey at times for some spontaneous fun!
+Rather than trying to squeeze in every single restaurant that sounds delicious and every single attraction in every single park, prioritize what you’d like to do.
+Make a plan to accomplish those things, leaving a little wiggle room for extras or setbacks.
+A great Disney vacay is structured, but also a little loosey-goosey at times for some spontaneous fun.
 That way you won’t feel like you’re missing out on the must-dos, and you’ll still have a little time for those want-to-dos!
-Can you dig?

 Bring an extra duffle bag to carry your souvenirs home.

 Even if you go into your Walt Disney World vacation with a commitment to not bring home a TON of new merch, know thyself!
-Just because there’s no spare room in our suitcases ain’t gonna stop most of us from buying those irresistible Minnie Ears or Loungeflys!
+A jam-packed suitcase probably still won’t stop us from spending waaaay too much on some awesome souvenirs.

-If you don’t want to worry about saving space in your luggage for your purchases (like adorable but space-eating plush!), pack an additional bag in your luggage.
+If you don’t want to worry about saving space in your luggage for your purchases, pack an additional bag in your luggage.
 You’ll want to make it a collapsible bag like a duffle or even a good quality reusable shopping bag (preferably one that zips) that you can carry onto the plane with you (or jam into your trunk if you’re driving).

 Disney Resorts and Parks have most of what you need.

 Forgot your toothbrush?
 Blown through all the diapers you brought with you?
 All those blaring Disney songs giving you a headache?
-Then we got some good news for ya!
-The Parks and Resorts of Walt Disney World totally got your back for any of these situations!
+Then we’ve got some good news — the Disney World parks and resorts may have exactly what you need!

 If you’re at your Resort, make tracks to the gift shop or the front desk to inquire about the items you need.
 Don’t see something on the shelf in the store?
-Ask a friendly cast member if they can help.
-Cast members are super happy to help, so don’t hesitate to ask!
+Ask a friendly Cast Member if they can help.

-If you’re in a Park, you can stop into guest relations to ask where you can find specific items, and if your littles need something baby- or toddler-related, every Park has a Baby Care Center where you can find quiet space for you and your baby, including a space for nursing moms and babes.
-Serenity, now!
+If you’re in a park, you can stop into Guest Relations to ask where you can find specific items, and if your littles need something baby- or toddler-related, every park has a Baby Care Center where you can find quiet space for you and your baby, including a nursing area.